ELC2014 Advanced English for University Studies

 You will learn what is required in an academic essay proposal with a focus on a debatable and academically sound topic of your choice.

 You will submit, typically in Week 6, a draft position argument essay of around 600 words, including cited academic sources (this is an out-of-class assessment).

-This individually-assessed component takes place in a small-group format of three or four students in Week 8 or Week 9.
+This individually-assessed component takes place in a pair or small-group format in Week 9 or Week 10.

 Based on the same topic as your position argument essay, you will present a 3-minute thesis defence.
 Here, you will identify key viewpoints based on authoritative sources before defending your own position on the issue.

 Next, in a 4-minute section, you will answer questions that encourage reflection on your experience of the research process.